-We have long-term borrowings (excluding the portion of long-term borrowings due within one year) of RMB379.8 million (US\$58.4 million), which bore interest at an average annual rate of 3.73% as of December 31, 2017.
+We have long-term borrowings (excluding the portion of long-term borrowings due within one year) of RMB1.95 billion (US\$284.3 million), which bore interest at an average annual rate of 8.84% as of December 31, 2018.
 In connection with most of our long-term borrowings, we have granted security interests over significant amounts of our assets.
-As of December 31, 2017, we pledged property of a net book value of RMB187.4 million (US\$28.8 million) to secure repayment of borrowings of RMB67.6 million (US\$10.4 million).
-As of December 31, 2017, long-term loans in the amount of RMB333.7 million (US\$51.9 million) will be due for repayment after one year, but within five years.
+As of December 31, 2018, we pledged property of a net book value of RMB194.5 million (US\$28.3 million) to secure repayment of borrowings of RMB59.6 million (US\$8.7 million).
+As of December 31, 2018, long-term loans in the amount of RMB1.95 billion (US\$284.3 million) will be due for repayment after one year, but within five years.

 In addition, we have repayment obligations under our convertible senior notes.
 On January 22, 2014, we issued convertible senior notes in the principal amount of US\$150.0 million due 2019, bearing an annual interest rate of 4.0% and with an option for holders to require us to repurchase their notes in February 2017 for the principal of the notes plus accrued and unpaid interest, to qualified institutional buyers under Rule 144A and in reliance upon Regulation S of the Securities Act.
 We repurchased an aggregate principal amount of US\$88.9 million of such notes for a total consideration of RMB85.6 million in 2016.
 As of December 31, 2016, we had outstanding convertible senior notes due 2019 in the principal amount of US\$61.1 million.
 We completed the repurchase of substantially all of the convertible senior notes in February 2017.
 As of December 31, 2017, we had outstanding convertible senior notes in the principal amount of US\$10 thousand.
+As of December 31, 2018, we had outstanding convertible senior notes in the principal amount of US\$10 thousand.

 The relevant PRC laws and regulations permit payments of dividends by our PRC subsidiaries only out of their retained earnings, if any, as determined in accordance with PRC GAAP.
 In addition, the statutory general reserve fund requires annual appropriations of 10% of net after-tax income to be set aside prior to payment of any dividends by our PRC subsidiaries that are registered as wholly owned foreign investment enterprises or domestic enterprises.
 As a result of these and other restrictions under PRC laws and regulations, the PRC subsidiaries are restricted in their ability to transfer a portion of their net assets to us either in the form of dividends, loans or advances.
 Even though we do not currently require any such dividends, loans or advances from the our PRC subsidiaries for working capital or other funding purposes, it may in the future require additional cash resources from the PRC subsidiaries due to changes in business conditions, to fund future acquisitions and development, or merely declare dividends or make distributions to the our shareholders.
-Our net assets subject to the above restrictions were RMB4.97 billion (US\$763.8 million), representing 74% of our total consolidated net assets as of December 31, 2017.
-Cash and cash equivalents of our PRC subsidiaries which intended to reinvest their earnings permanently amounted to RMB1,060.2 million (US\$163.0 million) as of December 31, 2017.
+Our net assets subject to the above restrictions were RMB6.21 billion (US\$903.6 million), representing 73% of our total consolidated net assets as of December 31, 2018.

-On September 25, 2013, we completed a follow-on public offering of 4,370,000 ADSs, receiving aggregate net proceeds of approximately US\$67.8 million, after deducting discounts and commissions and offering expenses.
-On January 22, 2014, we completed a follow-on public offering of 3,750,000 ADSs representing 15,000,000 ordinary shares, receiving aggregate net proceeds of approximately US\$126.2 million after deducting discounts and commissions and offering expenses.
+On September 25, 2013, we completed an offering of 4,370,000 ADSs, receiving aggregate net proceeds of US\$67.8 million, after deducting discounts and commissions and offering expenses.
+On January 22, 2014, we completed an offering of 3,750,000 ADSs representing 15,000,000 ordinary shares, receiving aggregate net proceeds of US\$126.2 million after deducting discounts and commissions and offering expenses.